What about Health?

 The AKC does not have any rules about inbreeding and in the United States

-any combination is registered, even father/daughter and full sibling litters.
+any combination is registered, even father/daughter, sibling litters and litters

-highly related even when their three generation pedigrees show no common
+when their three generation pedigrees show no common ancestors.

-ancestors.
-Inbreeding (father/daughter, mother/son, sibling to sibling, half-
+Inbreeding in this breed (father/daughter, mother/son, sibling to sibling, half-

-be prevented by wiser breeding decisions.
-The Kennel Club of England
+by wiser breeding decisions.
+The Kennel Club of England recommends a COI

-recommends a COI below 4.9% for German Pinschers.
-The Institute of
+below 4.9% for German Pinschers.
+The Institute of Canine Biology

-Canine Biology recommends a COI under 3% but not more than 6% in all
+recommends a COI under 3% but not more than 6% in 5 generations in all

 breeds.
 I invest in the long term prosperity of the breed by factoring COI into